A Brief History

 Becky had raced for England in the Anglo-French match in 1986 but took to coaching at the age of 16 when injury ended her racing career in 1988.
 She brought a total of thirteen National championships and National School medals to the Club during a period of her Captaincy, which ended in 1994.

-Since its introduction in 1989 the Club has had over 40 young members collect East Staffordshire Sports Scholarships, sponsored by the Burton Mail, in recognition of the standard of racing they have achieved.
+Since its introduction in 1989 the Club has had over 50 young members collect East Staffordshire Sports Scholarships in recognition of the standard of racing they have achieved.

 David Neale, who retired from the Captaincy in 1992 to became the Club’s Coaching Advisory Officer, tragically died from a heart attack on 16th February 1995.
 This immense loss left a great void in the Club’s coaching and organisational capabilities, as well as depriving the town of Burton upon Trent as a whole of one of its greatest and most enthusiastic sports administrators.
 It is arguable that David, with his powerful, often fanatical, enthusiasm, made a greater contribution to the history of the Trent Rowing Club during his relatively short membership than any member before or since.